vllm-project/vllm/docs/source/models/supported_models.rst

 - e.g.: :code:`T / I` means that the model supports text-only and image-only inputs, but not text-with-image inputs.

+See :ref:`this page <multimodal_inputs>` on how to pass multi-modal inputs to the model.

 .. _supported_mm_models:

 Text Generation (``--task generate``)
 -------------------------------------

+See :ref:`this page <generative_models>` for more information on how to use generative models.

 .. list-table::
   :widths: 25 25 15 25 5 5